fhdm-dev/scoppy/docs/dso-500k.md

 > The DSO-500K is powered by a Raspberry Pi Pico W. References to Pico or Pico W in this documentation also apply to the DSO-500K

+### Install the Scoppy Android App
+Install the [Scoppy Android app](https://play.google.com/store/apps/details?id=xyz.fhdm.scoppy) from the Play Store.

+If you purchased your DSO-500K before June 13, 2023 you should have received a code and instructions to upgrade to the premium version of the app.

+For boards purchased after Jun 13 2023 (these boards have DSO-500K-P printed on the back), the premium features of the app will be unlocked automatically and upgrading to the premium version of the Scoppy app is not required.

 ### Connecting to your Phone/Tablet

 The DSO-500K can communicate with your Android phone/tablet over Wi-Fi or via USB.
 We recommended connecting via USB first and then configuring the Wi-Fi connection.